Prince Abdul Azim of Brunei: Death

-He was laid to rest beside his grandfather, Sultan Omar Ali Saifuddien III, at the Royal Mausoleum in Bandar Seri Begawan after the Asar prayers.
+The government of Brunei announced a seven-day period of mourning and ordered all national flags be lowered to half-mast.
+Prince Azim was laid to rest beside his grandfather, Sultan Omar Ali Saifuddien III, at the Royal Mausoleum in Bandar Seri Begawan after the Asar prayers.
 His funeral and burial ceremony was attended by the Brunei royal family, state dignitaries and cabinet ministers.
-Among the foreign guests who were present to give their last respects was Tunku Idris Iskandar as representative of the Sultan of Johor.
+Among the foreign guests who were present to give their last respects was Tunku Idris Iskandar of Johor.